Contemporary Dance Company

 Portland - Oregon

-Samuel’s professional career spans main roles in ballet productions in both Oregon and Washington States; performances with Lauren Edson, Lindsey Matheis, and Éowyn Emerald & Dancers; national performances with Minh Tran & Co. and BodyVox of Portland, OR, and international performances with Rainbow Dance Theatre of Monmouth, OR, most notably at the World Expositions in Nagoya, Japan, and Shanghai, China.
+Samuel’s professional career spans leading roles in ballet and contemporary dance productions, nationally and internationally; performing with Lauren Edson, Lindsey Matheis, and Éowyn Emerald & Dancers, Minh Tran & Co. and BodyVox of Portland, OR, and Rainbow Dance Theatre of Monmouth, OR; performing twice at the World Expositions in Nagoya, Japan, and Shanghai, China.
 Samuel has taught both nationally and internationally as an instructor of contemporary movement and partnering.
 His choreographed works have been performed throughout the Pacific Northwest.
 Following a series of choreographic successes in Portland, OR, Samuel formed push/FOLD in 2015.

-Set to his original sound scores, Samuel’s choreographed works are acknowledged for their athleticism and utilization of momentum based choreography.
-His approach, called ‘Visceral Movement Theory ™’ (VMT), is rooted in the anatomy and kinesiology of our organs, fusing Samuel’s training in Classical Ballet and Contemporary Modern Dance with his athletic background.
+Samuel’s choreographed works, set to original sound scores of his own, are acknowledged for their immersive athleticism and utilization of momentum-based choreography.
+His approach, called ‘Visceral Movement Theory ™’ (VMT), is rooted in the kinesiology of our organs and fuses Samuel’s training in Classical Ballet and Contemporary Modern Dance with his athletic background.
 VMT forms the backbone of push/FOLD’s athletic style of movement.

-Samuel currently resides in Portland, OR as a director, choreographer, dancer, and instructor, working outside of dance as a Licensed Manual Therapist, and Software Developer.
+Samuel currently resides in Portland, OR as Artistic Director, Composer-Choreographer, Dancer, and Instructor, working outside of dance as a Manual Therapist, and Software Developer.

 Holly Shaw was born and raised in Northern California, where she began her dance training at the age of seven in Ballet, Tap, and Jazz.
 Turning her focus to Ballet in High School, Holly began performing with Crockett-Deane Ballet, and Sacramento Ballet, studying on scholarship at the Houston Ballet Academy during the summer of 2005.